Civil-Data/Bomb-IT/README.md

 ## Compiling and Running
 1. Clone our repository to desired location on your computer.
 2. Open the project from Unity Hub
-3. When project is open navigate to the top left corner.
-In the drop down menu of the file tab click the build and run item.
-Sometimes you might have to press the "Build Settings...." button and click build i run.
-Creating a new folder is recommended.
-(This will also create an .exe file on windows))
+3. When project is open, go to: **File > Build Settings > Build And Run**.
+Then create a new folder outside the project folder where the build will be created.
+The folder will now hold a Bomb-IT.exe file used to execute the program.
-4. Compile and run with Unity Editor by pressing play button.
+4. The game should now run and a unity window with a playing field and two characters should pop up.
+You should be able to control one of them with W,A,S,D or arrow keys.
+You can also push around the other player around the map.
-5. When playbutton is pressed our first map and 2 characters are shown, one of the characters is moveable by pressing the arrow keys.
+5. To exit the game press **Alt+F4**.

 ## Kanban Board
 * https://github.com/orgs/Civil-Data/projects/1/views/1